All players are required to know the Dulles SportsPlex rules. Players will not be exempt from the rules because they did not know house policies.

-After the first forfeit, the team that forfeited will receive a warning.
-The second forfeit, a $50 fine.
-If a team forfeits three times in once season, they'll be pulled from the league, all money paid will be lost, and the team will have to pay in full at the time of registration for all future leagues.
+If a team needs to forfeit the team will need to notify the SportsPlex of the forfeit 2 hours before the game is to start and if no notice is given the team will inclur a $20 fine.
+If a team forfeits three times in one season, they’ll be pulled from the league, all money paid will be lost, and the team will have to pay in full at the time of registration for all future leagues.
 The facility must be notified if your team is planning on forfeiting.
 We reserve the right to impose a $50 fine for any team that intentionally forfeits without notifying the facility in advance of your scheduled game.

 If a team is unable to play a scheduled game, the opposing team may choose to accept a 3-0 forfeit.
 If both teams agree to a make-up, they will be offered possible times from the facility management office.
 It will be the team manager’s responsibility to coordinate and select one of the available times and confirm the new game time.
 Failure to do so will result in the game being forfeited.
 The Michael & Son Sportsplex at Dulles is not responsible for teams that neglect this rule and fail to notify the opposing team that they are not going to make a scheduled game.
 Michael & Son Sportsplex at Dulles does not guarantee that all rescheduling requests will be honored.

-- Email the Michael & Son Sportsplex at Dulles to inform the facility of the forfeited game.
+- Call and Email the Michael & Son Sportsplex at Dulles to inform the facility of the forfeited game.

 Individuals are expected to play under control and within the rules of the game, and to the best of their ability will avoid causing injury to themselves and other persons using the facility.